Jaat2727/Accelerate-Slow-Downloads/README.md

 - Store files securely on Google Drive for smooth hosting and faster access.
 - Simplifies downloading large files from slow servers.

+## Limitations:  (If you have Drive plans of Extended Storage there are no limitaions)
+- The download limit is 15GB for standard Google Drive users, as this is the maximum storage capacity for a normal Drive user.(If you have Drive plans of Extended Storage there are no limitaions)

 ## Instructions:

 1. **Open the Notebook**